lcchua/homework-0/README.md

 With the currrent proliferation of AI, it is imperative that the field of MLOps or AIOps will be a necessity in the technological advancement and mass adoption of AI wherein the process automation of AI/ML operation and security is essential.

 ### Solution Architecture Overview
-The solution architecture can be depicted as follows:
+The solution architecture can be described as follows:

 ![MLOps Capstone Solution Architecture](https://github.com/user-attachments/assets/751c6076-9e29-4c76-b1f3-dcafabd17de3)

+It consists of 3 major domains:
+  -  Machine Learning Development: ML Model Training and Publishing to AWS Elastic Container Registry (ECR) with AWS S3 bucket for the ML model version control metatdata and training datasets storage
+  -  Cluster Infra Deployment: Terraform creation for AWS Elastic Kubernetes Service (EKS), Prometheus / Grafana monitoring tools, K8S / AWS CloudWatch / Loki logging stack
+  -  Prediction Application Deployment & Rollback: GitHub Actions CD workflow pipeline from ECR to EKS

 <br>